Neurodiversity in the Workplace Information and Education Toolkit

 Stammering

-Click on the page link below for a table of strengths and talents and misconceptions.
+Click on the page link below for information on Tourette’s Syndrome and for a table of strengths and talents and misconceptions.

 Neurodiversity Directory of Support Organisations